How it works

 Pro tip: A good way to judge how many questions you need is to look at the whole survey.
 You can get away with asking a few more questions per asset if, overall, your survey isn’t too long.
 With Attest you have a limit of 40 questions per survey, so you have the freedom to go as deep with your research as you need to.

 Only focus on the questions that really matter.
-If you have a predefined idea of what your success metrics look like before you conduct the creative testing, you’re more likely to get the data you need to inform your decision-making.
+If you have a predefined idea of what your success metrics look like before you conduct the iterative creative testing, you’re more likely to get the data you need to inform your decision-making.

 If you test three very similar creatives in a sequential test, you’re unlikely to find a clear winner.
 Also, don’t test multiple similar ideas alongside one that is wildly different—they’ll see that the different one is unusual, and this might bias their responses.